roseateros/Registro-taxista/README.md

-# 💶 Transaction Tracker Mobile App
+# 💶 TaxiBalance Pro Mobile App

 ## Overview

-Transaction Tracker is a mobile application built with React Native that helps users efficiently track their daily income and expenses.
+TaxiBalance Pro is a mobile application built with React Native that helps users efficiently track their daily income and expenses.
 The app provides a user-friendly interface for quickly logging financial transactions with customizable input options.

 ## 🌟 Features